bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/FormCheckbox.md

 ## Indeterminate (tri-state) support

 Normally a checkbox input can only have two states: checked or unchecked.
-They can have any value, but they either submit that value (checked) or don't (unchecked) with a form submission (although BootstrapVue allows a value for the unchecked state on a single checkbox)
+They can have any value, but they either submit that value (checked) or don't (unchecked) with a form submission (although BootstrapVueNext allows a value for the unchecked state on a single checkbox)

 Visually, there are actually three states a checkbox can be in: checked, unchecked, or **indeterminate**.